 Furthermore, this blog is a platform where new tea farmers can share techniques and experiences.
 Stick around; it’s only going to get better!

 Bottom line: There’s no shortage of tea-cultivation specialists in the US, but we do need more tea growers!

 Myth #5: American tea growers can’t compete with the famous tea cultures

 Tea drinkers have never enjoyed tea products of such wide diversity, high quality, and affordable prices as they do today.
 Much of this remarkable growth of the tea market is owing to the expansion of the industry into parts of the world that had no previous experience with tea craft.
 Early market entry by nations such as India and Sri Lanka, for instance, put pressure on tea giant China to innovate and open its market.

 US tea growers will one day make a contribution to the market.
 However, American producers will not try to compete on any level with the big, established producers.
 Instead, we might focus on developing our own unique brand, style, tastes, and terroirs.
-Tea farm practice, in particular, will balance operating costs that are not incurred elsewhere with the benefits of cost-saving technologies borrowed from other domestic models of farm production.
+To forge ahead, tea farm practice in the US will offset operating costs with technologies borrowed from other modes of domestic farm production.

 And many small-scale tea growers will play a pivotal role as each share their own novel experiences and techniques with other tea farmers.
 By getting started now, you can make an important contribution to this grand experiment.
 Are you ready?